Ryan Kerrigan: Philadelphia Eagles

 Kerrigan signed a one-year contract with the Philadelphia Eagles on May 17, 2021.
 He had a limited role with the team, playing as a reserve before starting the final two games of the season.
 He was placed on the COVID list in December and was activated a week later.
 In the team's Wild Card game against the Buccaneers, he recorded two tackles for loss and 1.5 sacks.

 Coaching career

-Kerrigan announced his retirement as a player on July 29, 2022.
+Kerrigan announced his retirement as a player on July 29, 2022, signing a one-day contract with Washington to retire with the franchise.
 He rejoined Washington as a coaching intern during training camp before being officially named their assistant defensive line coach on September 5, 2022.
 Shortly before the announcement, Kerrigan was also inducted into Washington's Greatest Players list.
+On February 12, 2024, Kerrigan was promoted to the assistant linebackers coach and pass rush specialist under new head coach Dan Quinn.

 NFL statistics

 Personal life

 Kerrigan's father, Brendan, played football at Ball State.
 His brother, Kyle, was a member of the DePauw University swim team.
+Kerrigan has two sisters, Kristina and Kaitlin, who played collegiate volleyball for the University of Indianapolis and Grace College, respectively.
 Kerrigan has a severe loss of hearing in his left ear, which was caused by an ear infection he suffered at the age of eight.
 Kerrigan and his wife, Jessica, have two daughters, Lincoln Georgie and Hayes Frankie.

 Kerrigan created a charitable foundation in 2013 to serve children in his community.
-Kerrigan has appeared in several local car dealership commercials.
-He appeared as NASA technician Garber in Sharknado 3: Oh Hell No!
+He has appeared in several local car dealership commercials.
+Kerrigan appeared as NASA technician Garber in Sharknado 3: Oh Hell No!
+He was inducted into the Indiana Football Hall of Fame in 2023.